 Club Hel bouncer: The only way you're getting through that door is over my big, dead ass.

-Seraph: So be it. *asskicking ensues*
+Seraph: So be it. [asskicking ensues]

-- In the 2009 Star Trek:
+- In Star Trek (2009):

 "Cupcake": Maybe you can't count, farmboy, but there's four of us and only one of you.